Honorary Advisory Board

 David Gottfried

-President, WorldBuild Technologies, Inc. and Founder of the U.S. Green Building Council
+President, WorldBuild Technologies, Inc. — Founder, U.S. Green Building Council

 David is the founder and was the first staff president of the U.S. Green Building Council, the leading green building organization in the world.
 He has more than two decades of multidisciplinary experience as a real estate developer, construction manager, and sustainable development management consultant.
 As the President of WorldBuild Technologies Inc., he has consulted for both government and business.
 Public sector clients have included the State of California, the cities of San Diego and Santa Monica, and the U.S. Navy.
 Business clients have included Starbucks, Williams-Sonoma, DreamWorks, Genentech, San Diego Gas & Electric, Yahoo, Johnson Controls, and Skidmore, Owings & Merrill Architects.